elastio/bon/website/blog/avoid-child-modules-in-macros.md

   |        ^^^^ not found in this scope
 ```

-And then I started digging, which lead me to a discovery of how using child modules can break doc tests and some other things...
+And then I started digging, which led me to a discovery of how using child modules can break doc tests and some other things...

 ## So what's the problem with child modules in macros?